easy-as-python/repo-man/docs/index.rst

 Combining with other tools
 ++++++++++++++++++++++++++

-The value of repoman comes in when combining its output with other tools.
+The value of repo-man comes in when combining its output with other tools.
 As an example, you can iterate over all the repositories of a given flavor to take some action:

 .. code-block:: shell

-    $ for repo in $(repoman list --type some-flavor); do cd $repo;
+    $ for repo in $(repo-man list --type some-flavor); do cd $repo;
         # take some action;
         cd ..;